m4ycon/nestjs-examples/nestjs-template/README.md

 ## Tests

-Nest already has a good bootstrap for tests, the only thing I changed is in `package.json` on where it collects coverage from (inside `jest` configs), to adapt it to my needs.
+Nest already has a good bootstrap for tests, the only thing I customize is in `package.json`, where it collects coverage from (inside `jest` configs), to adapt it to my needs.

 ```json
 "collectCoverageFrom": [